 Figure 6.1.
-Examples of functional classifications of roads in the Treasure Valley (This will be designed as an image)
+Examples of functional classifications of roads in the Treasure Valley

 The 2040 functional classification map is shown in Figure 6.2, and can also be found online.
 For the purposes of this plan, the map shows only the interstate and arterial roadways; local and collector streets are not included.
 This corresponds to the roadways that were included when determining if the future system will conform to air quality standards (Chapter 9) and funding priorities.